Rio de Janeiro in 4 Days

 Copacabana Fort

-Copacaba Fort is open daily except Mondays.
-Entry costs R6.
+Copacaba Fort is open daily except Mondays from 10 am until 7 pm.
+Entry costs R6 (around £0.80).

 Ipanema Beach

-In the evening, once the temperature had dropped to an almost manageable 32 degrees, we set off for to Ipanema.
+In the evening, once the temperature had dropped to an almost manageable 32 degrees, we set off for Ipanema Beach.
 It was super mega busy.
 It looked like photos I’ve seen of Benidorm in the 70s when the British discovered the package holiday.

 Ipanema Beach